JackScallan02/BreezeChess/README.md

 `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch & npm start`

 2. Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in your browser.

 3. Emulate the firebase authentication during development at [http://localhost:9099](http://localhost:9099):\
 `firebase emulators:start --only auth`

+If you want to exec into the postgres container:\
+`docker exec -it breezechess-postgres-1 psql -U user -d db_dev`